 To understand how a cochlear implant works it is first necessary to understand how hearing ears hear and process sound.
 In hearing ears, sound waves cause changes in air pressure in the canal, which make the eardrum vibrate.
 These vibrations pass into the inner ear, or cochlea, which is filled with fluid.

-The cochlear is like a snail in shape.
+The cochlea is like a snail in shape.
 If you imagine it rolled out, it resembles a piano keyboard in that it has low notes at one end and high notes at the other.
-All along the cochlear there are thousands of very sensitive cells called hair cells.
+All along the cochlea, there are thousands of very sensitive cells called hair cells.

 Unlike hearing aids, which make sound louder, a cochlear implant bypasses the non-functional parts of the ear and delivers small electrical signals directly to the auditory nerve.

 The cochlear implant consists of two parts: the internal part and the external part.
 The internal part is implanted surgically under the skin behind the ear.
 The external part is worn on the outside of the body.
 The external part includes a microphone, speech processor and transmitter coil.
 The speech processor is worn on the body for small children because it is more robust and gives more information to alert the parent when it is not working.
 A smaller ear-worn processor can be used when the child is older.

 - External speech processor captures sound and converts it to digital signals.

 - Processor sends digital signals to internal implant.

 - Internal implant turns signals into electrical energy, sending it to an array inside the cochlea.